Specialty Program 2018 | Wound Management Certification Prep | 18171 | Summer-Fall

 Registrants will be enrolled in Nursing 540, Topics in Nursing, a fully accredited University of Washington graduate course and earn 6 graduate quarter credits.
 Separate application to the university is not required.

-- Program Development Committee
+- Program Faculty and Planning Committee

-- WMEP Mission and Goals
+- WMEP Philosophy, Mission and Goals

-Current state nursing license.
+Current US nursing license.

 Evidence of one year of RN clinical experience within the past five years.

 - Step 1 - Pay the application fee of $95 and provide required documents.